riolet/SAM/README.md

 ## Usage

-1. Create Data source
+1. Create a Data source to receive your data in the settings page, or use the default.

-1. For static analysis, import your log files into the database by running the following scripts, where log_file is the path to your log file and destination is the name of the data source you wish to fill.
+2. For static analysis, import your log files into the database by running the following scripts, where log_file is the path to your log file and destination is the name of the data source you wish to fill.

       `python -m importers.import_* <log_file> <destination>`